 A product of Brother Adam (1898-1996).
 He spent his entire life perfecting the Buckfast honey bee hybrid.
 He claimed to have eaten a teaspoon of honey a day and in case you don't want to do the math, he lived to be 98!

 GOOD TRAITS: Strong resistance to tracheal mites and good hygienic behavior.

 POOR TRAITS: Can be defensive.

 Minnesota Hygienic- Hybrid A result of the work of Dr. Marla Spivak of the University of Minnesota.
 A few months ago, my wife and I traveled to a queen rearing conference in Ohio where Gary Reuter was one of the main speakers.
 Gary is a Research Technician at the University of Minnesota working with Dr. Marla Spivak.
 Dr. Spivak and her team were able to produce a trait within breeder queens, a trait where the bees are able to reduce disease by being exceptionally hygienic.GOOD TRAITS: Good honey producers and more able to resist American Foul Brood disease.
 POOR TRAITS: Those mostly common to the Italian bee since this is an Italian bee.
 Many other beekeepers and breeders have their special line of queens that they are breeding, making claims, that to them, are very true and founded.
 But to be honest, there is always the flip side.
 To gain a positive characteristic may mean you gain two negative characteristics.
-In my opinion, beginning beekeepers should begin with an Italian bee.
-Then, as your apiary expands, you can experiment with a different bee, and see how it goes.
+It is very difficult to hold a pure line or race of honey bees.
+The more important factor is that they are produced from a colony that has satisfactory or higher traits.